 Well, allow us to change your mind on this matter.

 Over the years we’ve tried a few different products and home made/ whole food options and these are some of our favourite:

 1. Tasty cheese alternatives:

 We’ve listed a couple of options in this post here about cheese alternatives you can slice and this post here about cheese alternatives you can sprinkle.
 My personal favourite is the Vegusto No Muh Piquant (though the mild is nice too).
-You can buy these cheeses from vegan produce stores, some health food stores and some supermarkets and some online retailers.
-P.S The vegusto is also really nice sliced on crackers with tomato, in burgers and sprinkled on tacos or nachos.
+Some new products on the market now include Biocheese Haloumi style cheese and Greenvie Smoked Cheddar.
+These are really nice sliced on crackers with tomato, in burgers and sprinkled on tacos or nachos.
 We’ve also created our own tasty cheese recipe (you’ll find it in The Little Book of Allergy-Friendly Snack & Party Foods).

 2. Melty cheese alternatives:

 We’ve talked about few options for cheeses that melt in this post here.
 My personal favourite in terms of taste and texture is the Biocheese, although Greenvie also make a fantastic mozzarella, gouda and smoked style cheese that melts.
 As with the tasty cheese alternative options, you can buy most of these commercial melty cheese alternatives from supermarkets now.
 Glenys and I have also created a mild cheddar that is delicious too.